 There are several options for constructing this scale.
-One option for determining the reduction in the amount of punitive damages is to examine how much the plaintiff has invested in precautions.
-Two different categories can be suggested: One is to reduce the sum of punitive damages for plaintiffs who did not take reasonable precautions and not to reduce the sum of punitive damages for plaintiffs who did take reasonable precautions. to the other is to raise the sum of punitive damages for plaintiffs who took good precautions which are more than reasonable, but not over-precautious, especially if one surmises that this was done only in order to receive an increased sum of punitive damages.
+One option for determining the reduction in the amount of punitive damages involves examining how much the plaintiff has invested in precautions.
+One possibility is to reduce the sum of punitive damages only for plaintiffs who did not take reasonable precautions.
+Another possibility is to increase the sum of punitive damages awarded to plaintiffs who took good precautions which are more than reasonable but not overly-precautious, especially if one suspects that excessive precautions could be taken only in order to receive an increased sum of punitive damages.
 Awarding more extra-compensatory damages in these cases may incentivize the victim to take greater precautions and avoid the harm from the outset.
-As mentioned, it is also possible to include in the scale the matter of the seriality of the wrongdoing, as an additional parameter for the question of how much to deduct from the punitive damages.
+As mentioned, it is also possible to include in the scale the matter of the seriality of the wrongdoing as an additional parameter for the question of how much to deduct from the punitive damages.

-Another option for constructing the scale is to adopt, as an additional component of the criteria for reducing the damages (in addition to the severity of the behavior, the social harm and the seriality), or alternatively as an independent model, the probabilistic model inspired by Talia Fisher’s model regarding criminal justice.
+Another option for constructing the scale is to adopt, as an additional component of the criteria for reducing the damages (in addition to the severity of the behavior, the social harm and the seriality), or as an independent model, the probabilistic model inspired by Talia Fisher’s model regarding criminal justice.
 Fisher proposed a model according to which the greater the probability of committing a crime, the higher the level of punishment.
-The normal criminal decision-making regime is endowed with a binary structure of “all or nothing”: up to the threshold of the evidentiary standard of “beyond a reasonable doubt” neither criminal liability nor any punishment may be imposed on the accused; from this point on, however, the liability is absolute, and therefore the degree of punishment imposed on the convicted person should also be absolute, in the sense that it must be detached from any residual doubt concerning the convicted person’s guilt.
+The standard criminal decision-making regime is endowed with a binary structure of “all or nothing”: up to the threshold of the evidentiary standard of “beyond a reasonable doubt,” neither criminal liability nor any punishment may be imposed on the accused.
+From this point on, however, the liability is absolute.
+Therefore the degree of punishment imposed on the convicted person should also be absolute, in the sense that it must be detached from any residual doubt concerning the convicted person’s guilt.
 Fisher reexamined the binary decision model, introducing an alternative decision model—probabilistic punishment.
-According to her proposal for a probabilistic model, criminal conviction and punishment will be conceptualized linearly, along the evidentiary spectrum, in a way that supports different categories of conviction (such as “conviction beyond a reasonable doubt”, “conviction based on clear and convincing evidence” or “conviction according to the preponderance of the evidence”).
-The degree of the punishment will, in turn, be adjusted to the category of the relevant conviction (so that, for example, punishment due to a conviction beyond a reasonable doubt will be greater than punishment deriving from a conviction according to the preponderance of the evidence for the same offense).
+According to her proposal for a probabilistic model, criminal conviction and punishment should be conceptualized linearly, along the evidentiary spectrum, in a way that supports different categories of conviction (such as “conviction beyond a reasonable doubt,” “conviction based on clear and convincing evidence,” or “conviction according to the preponderance of the evidence”).
+The degree of the punishment, in turn, would be adjusted to the category of the relevant conviction (so that, for example, punishment due to a conviction beyond a reasonable doubt would be greater than punishment deriving from a conviction according to the preponderance of the evidence for the same offense).